EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Introduction

-By reviewing existing methods, we conclude that the key points to ensure data efficiency and compute efficiency are 1) Avoiding an increase in the length of input sequence for LLM, 2) The modality alignment module should have fewer parameters, and the alignment needs to be effective.
+By reviewing existing methods, we conclude that the key points to ensure compute efficiency and data efficiency are 1) Avoiding an increase in the length of input sequence for LLM, 2) The modality alignment module should have fewer parameters, and the alignment needs to be effective.
 Taking two summary viewpoints into account, we present a data-\textbf{E}fficient and compute-\textbf{E}fficient \textbf{M}ultimodal \textbf{L}arge \textbf{L}anguage \textbf{M}odel (\textbf{EE-MLLM}).
-Specifically, we propose a composite attention mechanism to replace the original self-attention mechanism in MLLM.
-The composite attention mechanism has two features: 1) Eliminating the computational overhead of self-attention within visual tokens to achieve compute efficiency.
-The original self-attention mechanism of MLLM consists of three components: self-attention within visual tokens, self-attention within text tokens, and cross-attention between text and visual tokens.
-We observe that the self-attention within visual tokens is redundant.
-This is because a) the interaction between visual tokens is already well-processed by the vision encoder, and b) LLM can facilitate the implicit interaction among visual tokens via the information aggregation property of LLM~\cite{wang2023label}.
-Therefore, we eliminate the self-attention within visual tokens and maintain the length of the input sequence for LLM as the length of text tokens, thereby facilitating computational efficiency.
-2) Instead of introducing additional modules like cross-attention-based methods, we reuse the weights on each layer of LLM to facilitate effective modality alignment between vision and language for data efficiency.
+Specifically, we propose a composite attention mechanism to replace the original self-attention mechanism in LLM.
+The composite attention mechanism has two features: 1) Eliminating the computational overhead of self-attention within visual tokens to achieve \textbf{compute efficiency}.
+Similar to FastV~\cite{chen2024image_fastv}, we observe that the self-attention within visual tokens is redundant.
+This redundancy stems from: a) the interaction between visual tokens is already well-processed by the vision encoder, and b) LLM can facilitate the implicit interaction among visual tokens via the information aggregation property of LLM~\cite{wang2023label}.
+Therefore, we eliminate self-attention among visual tokens and maintain the length of the input sequence for the LLM to be the same as that of text tokens, thereby facilitating computational efficiency.
+2) Instead of introducing additional modules like cross-attention-based methods, we reuse the weights on each layer of LLM to facilitate effective modality alignment between vision and language for \textbf{data efficiency}.
 As a result, without introducing additional parameters, visual tokens aligned in the input space of LLM can naturally facilitate the alignment between vision and language in each layer of LLM.
 This means the training procedure does not need to focus on the modality alignment within the LLM, which enables data efficiency.
+With the proposed composite attention, EE-MLLM can achieve data-efficient and compute-efficient at the same time.
+We also investigate a training-free variant of EE-MLLM where we directly apply the composite attention mechanism to select layers of LLaVA, thereby reducing computational cost without requiring additional training.
+Notably, this approach maintains comparable performance, demonstrating computational efficiency without sacrificing accuracy.